FirmwGuy/CEP/docs/L0_KERNEL/SERIALIZATION-AND-STREAMS.md

-# CEP Serialization and Streams
+# L0 Kernel: Serialization and Streams

 CEP serialization packages cell state into travel-friendly pieces so snapshots and replays can hop between machines without special tooling.
 Think of it as a mail service: every envelope carries enough guidance for the receiver to rebuild what mattered, whether that is a tiny value or a multi-gigabyte blob.
 Streams show up here because they are our conveyor belt--the same chunk vocabulary powers on-disk archives, replication, and long-haul transfers.